 By Air

-• Druk Air and Bhutan Airlines operate direct daily flights between Kathmandu and Paro.
+- Druk Air and Bhutan Airlines operate direct flights between Kathmandu and Paro.

 By Overland + Domestic Flight

-• Fly from Kathmandu to Bhadrapur (approx. 45 minutes).
+- Take a domestic flight from Kathmandu to Bhadrapur (approximately 45 minutes).

 Tibet – Bhutan Travel

-• There are no direct flights or land routes between Tibet and Bhutan.
+- There are no direct flights or overland routes between Tibet and Bhutan.